 When I was a kid in Albuquerque I used to make up songs.
 Just like I still do in other places.

 This is the song I can remember.
 All of the others are gone.
-My mom didn’t have time to follow me around with a tape deck and it was before video was invented.
+My mom didn’t have time to follow me around with a tape deck and it was before consumer video was a thing.

 The song was called, “Stopper.”
 I didn’t plan it out.
 I was five or so.
 But I pictured Stopper as a giant grasshopper.
 When I was five and I closed my eyelids I saw Ladybug wings inside them.
 I should be shocked to understand that my five year old brain chose a giant grasshopper as a symbol for Death.
 I’m not particularly.

 The song sounds awful but it was quite happy.
 Five year-olds can write happy songs about Death still.
 The melody goes up, not down.
 That can make a song sound happy no matter what it’s about.
 The song was terribly simple.
 I was raised with a lot of folk music so I had a good sense of the chorus in lyricism.